juliomatcom/words-per-minute/README.md

-# words-per-minute - reading time
+# words-per-minute A.K.A Reading Time
 Words per minute is a common metric for assessing reading speed.
 Calculate it with JS

 ### Install